buildfire.components.listView

 }

-listView.onItemActionClick = (options) => {
+listView.onItemActionClick = (event) => {

-if (options.action.actionId == 'remove')
+if (event.action.actionId == 'remove')

 listView.remove(options.item.id);